0330 822 0505

 Whether you’re getting a mortgage in Wales or elsewhere, nearly all lenders will look at your track record of paying back loans by searching your credit reports for any red flags.

-Your credit report details all your past loans and records how good you were at paying them back.
-If there are any mistakes on your report, you can challenge them – or at the very least add a note to your report explaining any late or missed payments.
+Your credit report details all your past loans and records how well you paid them back.
+If there are any mistakes on your report, you can challenge them, or at the very least, add a note to your report explaining any late or missed payments.

 Black marks on your credit report won’t necessarily stop your mortgage getting approved but it could make things tricky.
 An experienced broker can advise you if you have had bad credit.